bombasticbob/VideoHelpers/README.md

 give you the correct behavior, exercising individual pixels.

+## copy_it.sh

+This script copies a single image as multiple files with ascending sequence numbers, intended to be compatible with the other scripts.
+You can specify the starting sequence and number of images (frames).

-## scroll_it.sh
+## scroll_it.sh fade_it.sh

 These shell scripts require 'Image Magick' to have been installed.
+They use the 'convert' utility to take a "tall" jpeg image and turn it into a set of frames with unique sequence numbers.

+The 'fade_it.sh' utility will fade in or fade out a single image, creating a sequence of image files, similar to copy_it.sh, but with varying contrast via the 'convert' utility.
+This effectively "fades in" or "fades out" an image.
+This can be useful for title screens.

-They use the 'convert' utility to take a "tall" jpeg image and turn it into a set of 1280x720 frames, scrolling from the top to the bottom.
-If you were to use a text editor (let's say Libre Office) to output a "tall" JPEG like this, with a width that's appx 1280 pixels, you could use this script to create a "scrolling credits" ending for a video.
+The 'scroll_it.sh' utility specifically creates a set of 1280x720 frames, scrolling from the top to the bottom.
+If you were to use a text editor (let's say Libre Office) to output a "tall" JPEG image containing the text, with a width that's appx 1280 pixels, you could then use this script to create a "scrolling credits" ending for a video.

 With Libre Office, setting the page length to something large enough (let's say 36 inches), with a width of 8 inches, would require you to use a